-Borrowers of Federal Parent PLUS loans are not eligible for income-driven repayment plans, except for ICR if they include the Parent PLUS loans in a Federal Direct Consolidation Loan.
+Borrowers of Federal Parent PLUS loans aren’t eligible for income-driven repayment plans, except for ICR if they include the Parent PLUS loans in a Federal Direct Consolidation Loan.

 Other Alternative Repayment Plans

 The vast majority of student loans ($1.5 trillion) are federal.
 This high volume of loans means there’s a lot of demand for help on federal student loans and the government has developed more plans to assist.
-So even if you don’t qualify for an income-driven repayment plan, you can still consider alternatives to the standard repayment plan for your federal student loans, including:
+So even if you don’t qualify for an income-driven repayment plan, you can still consider alternatives to the standard repayment plan for your federal student loans.

-- Extended Repayment Plan: The Extended Repayment Plan lowers your monthly payment because it uses a longer repayment term, up to 30 years.
+Extended Repayment Plan: The extended repayment plan lowers your monthly payment because it uses a longer repayment term, up to 30 years.
 It allows options of 10, 12, 15, 20, 25 or 30 years for payment terms, depending on how much you owe.

 Deferment or Forbearance

 If you need temporary help with your loan, a deferment or forbearance might help.
-Both a deferment and a forbearance can temporarily postpone payments for a period of time.
-Depending on your loan, it may still accrue interest during this time.
+Both a deferment and a forbearance can temporarily pause payments for a length of time.
+Depending on your loan, it may still accrue interest during this time, however.

-- SoFi offers deferment options for borrowers undergoing rehabilitation for a disability or who are active duty in the military.
+- SoFi offers forbearance options for borrowers undergoing rehabilitation for a disability or who are on active duty in the U.S. military.
 SoFi also offers an option for temporary forbearance if you lose your job.

-- LendKey offers an option for forbearance during an economic hardship, available for up to six months at a time, no more than 18 months total.
+- LendKey offers an option for forbearance during an economic hardship, available for up to six months at a time and no more than 18 months total.

-- Earnest offers deferment options if you’re serving in the Peace Corps or on active duty in the U.S. Armed Forces.
+- Earnest offers forbearance options if you’re serving in the Peace Corps or on active duty in the US Armed Forces.
 Earnest also offers forbearance if you lose your job, get an income reduction, take parental leave or you are experiencing high medical bills.
-Earnest also allows you to skip one payment every year, upon request.
+You can also skip one payment every year, upon request.

 If you have private loans, call your lender to see what options they offer.